the benefits of drinking water

 However, these water ideas are voluntary to follow and do not change the most important fact – you need to drink water!

 Nope.
 Tea and coffee contain caffeine, a mild diuretic that slightly drains your body of hydration.
-You may treat yourself to tea or coffee, but please, keep in mind that they serve for pleasure, not hydration.
+You may treat yourself to tea or coffee, but please remember that they serve for pleasure, not hydration.

 Yes, there is.
 Your kidneys can’t get rid of excess water if you consume too much water.
-Your blood’s sodium content gets diluted.
+As a result, your blood’s sodium content gets diluted.
 Hyponatremia is the medical term for this condition, which can be fatal.

-An average adult with moderate physical activity should drink not more than 3 liters (100 ounces) of water daily.
+An average adult with moderate physical activity should drink at most 3 liters (100 ounces) of water daily.

 Conclusion

 Water is vital to everyday bodily functions.
 The wholesome entity of the body functions works better in a water-rich environment.
-Not only do you become healthier and more effective, but also water maintains your cognitive functions, suppresses your hunger, boosts your metabolism, and improves your mood!
+So drinking a gallon of water a day benefits – you become healthier and more effective, and water maintains your cognitive functions, suppresses your hunger, boosts your metabolism, and improves your mood!

-If so, you can go get a glass of water right now!
+If so, you can get a glass of water right now!

 William is from Canada, he is passionate nutrition & wellness writer.
 William understands that the topic of wellness is still not well understood, so his goal is to enlighten and teach people how to live healthier and happier in their bodies.